reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/examples/ui_plugins.md

 </CodeExample>

-**Note** If the version that is tagged as *latest* is not included in the recent N versions, then you will end up with N+1 versions as Cumulocity IoT will prevent you from deleting the version marked as *latest*.
+**Note** If the version that is tagged as *latest* is not included in the recent N versions, then you will end up with N+1 versions as Cumulocity will prevent you from deleting the version marked as *latest*.

 ### Delete all versions by the latest

-Cumulocity IoT will not allow you to delete a plugin which is tagged as "latest", therefore this makes it very easy to delete all of the versions by using the following
+Cumulocity will not allow you to delete a plugin which is tagged as "latest", therefore this makes it very easy to delete all of the versions by using the following

 <CodeExample transform="false">